-Learning to break down goals into manageable steps is a key life skill.
-I remember a psychology professor once said, don’t set yourself up for failure by setting huge goals.
+Learning to break down goals into manageable steps is a crucial life skill.
+A psychology professor once told me not to set myself up for failure by setting huge goals.
 Just set a goal for today.
 I will exercise today.
 Maybe I will tomorrow, maybe not — but I will today.

 Setting small goals is how we build habits.
-It is also how we can teach our kids the importance of practicing and how we can give them the courage to try the really hard things again and again.
+It is also how we can teach our kids the importance of practicing and give them the courage to try tough things again and again.

 4. Celebrate Successes

-Research shows that when praise is deeply sincere that it is beneficial for children’s intrinsic motivation.
+Research shows that when praise is deeply sincere, it benefits children’s intrinsic motivation.